OUR ANSWER FOR CATCHING REFUGEE STUDENTS UP TO GRADE LEVEL? HIGH DOSAGE TUTORING.

-In academic literature, HDT is typically defined as 5 or more tutoring hours per week at a ratio lower than five students per tutor.
+In academic literature, HIT is typically defined as 5 or more tutoring hours per week at a ratio lower than five students per tutor.
 Because we at FORA serve the most marginalized of youth in the world, we go several steps further.
-Our HDT strategy is distinguished by: (1) at least ten hours a week of tutoring with (2) no more than two students per tutor, (3) using high quality, individualized, foundational curricula, (4) while testing regularly to identify educational gaps and to monitor progress, and (4) continued at least through high school.
-To our knowledge, we are the only organization in the United States delivering this high-power combination of HDT specifically targeted at refugee students.
+Our HIT strategy is distinguished by:

 This schedule requires a huge commitment from tutors and from the students and families, themselves, but the results are worth it.
 For example, after returning to in-person learning this summer, we had a super-charged, two-hour-per-day summer reading program for our elementary children.
 These children gained approximately six months of academic improvement in the eight weeks of the summer program!
 Low-income children typically suffer from summer learning loss, so our kids' outcomes are doubly impressive (Kim & Quinn, 2013).